arslancharyev31/Anko-ExpandableTextView/README.md

 ## Demo Project

-Take a look at the [demo project](https://github.com/arslancharyev31/Anko-ExpandableTextView/tree/master/demo) with examples of using this library in Kotlin with [Anko's DSL](https://github.com/Kotlin/anko/wiki/Anko-Layouts) as well as in Java with traditional xml.
+Take a look at the [demo project](https://github.com/arslancharyev31/Anko-ExpandableTextView/tree/master/demo) with examples of using this library in Kotlin with [Anko DSL](https://github.com/Kotlin/anko/wiki/Anko-Layouts) as well as in Java with traditional xml.

 ![Demo](https://github.com/arslancharyev31/Anko-ExpandableTextView/blob/master/demo.gif)

 ## Getting Started

 Add this maven repository in your project level `gradle.build`.
-Support for mavenCentral/jCenter is coming...
-Example:
+Support for mavenCentral/jCenter is coming soon...

 ```groovy
 allprojects {